Clinical Mental Health Counseling

 The Clinical Mental Health Counseling (CMHC) specialization prepares graduates in the prevention, diagnosis, and treatment of mental health disorders by addressing emotional, cognitive, and behavioral processes with an integrated counseling approach.
 In addition to core counseling coursework, CMHC students are trained in psychopathology, diagnosis and treatment planning, and personality assessment.
 The CMHC program specialization at Ohio University is CACREP-accredited through October 31, 2024.
-The program is offered annually on the Athens campus and in a regional cohort model on the Chillicothe campus.
-The Regional Facilitator for the 2020-2022 cohort is Dr. Tamarine Foreman (firstname.lastname@example.org).
+The program is offered annually on the Athens campus.

 Prospective students can learn more about mental health counseling practice and essential functions of mental health counselors by visiting the American Mental Health Counselors Association (AMHCA) website.
 To learn more about CMHC, prospective and current students can contact the CMHC coordinator, Dr. Yegan Pillay (email@example.com).

 Graduates of the program are eligible for state licensure in Ohio as Licensed Professional Counselors (LPC) and national certification as National Certified Counselors (NCC).
 Graduates are employed as mental health counselors in agencies, colleges and universities, hospitals, and school-based settings.
 The job placement rate for graduates was 100% within 12 months of degree completion.
-The CMHC program had 14 graduates in January 2019-August 2019.
-The program has a 63% completion rate (n=24), with students typically citing personal or medical reasons for withdrawal.
-Between January 2019-July 2019, the Ohio University pass rate on the National Counselor Examination (NCE) was 93% (n=14).
-Additional information on accreditation, licensure and certification for the Ohio University Counselor Education program is available on our website.
+Our 2021-2022 academic program and student outcomes are available at: https://www.ohio.edu/education/counseling-higher-education/accreditation.